amynjeri/Machine-learning/README.md

 # Toxicity data classification using ML
 # Project overview
-This repository contains a Jupyter Notebook that builds a machine learning model to predict whether a chemical compound is Toxic or NonToxic based on a large set of molecular descriptors.
+This repository contains a Jupyter Notebook that builds a machine learning model to predict whether a chemical compound is Toxic or Non Toxic based on a large set of molecular descriptors.
 The goal is to show a workflow that has:

   -Data preprocessing